Computable-Finance/CoFiX-Web-User-Interface-V2.0/terraform_deploy/README.en.md

 ## TODO

-- [ ] Production environment deploy with CNAMEs and ACM and CloudFront create-invalidation
+- [ ] Production environment deploy with CNAMEs and ACM
 - [ ] Use S3 as Backend
 - [ ] Intergration with CI
-- [ ] `terraform import` to import existing infrastructure.